MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-environments.md

 Teams Toolkit in Visual Studio Code supports building apps using JavaScript/TypeScript.
 The apps built with JavaScript have the following advantages:

-* Supports rich interfaces which is very user friendly
+* Supports rich interfaces that are very user friendly
 * Provides quick upgrades to existing apps
 * Distributes apps on multiple platforms, such as Android and iOS
 * Compatible for creating an app with existing APIs